Variational Density Functional Calculations of Excited States: Conical Intersection and Avoided Crossing in Ethylene Bond Twisting

 In calculations of the dynamics of atoms in excited states, unphysical crossings of different states and regions of a negative energy gap are highly problematic.
 Typically, a trajectory is generated by advancing the atoms by a time step based on the atomic forces and the electronic structure is calculated at the new geometry by using the occupied orbitals found at the previous step as an initial guess.
 If this approach is used in calculations of the dynamics in the Z state of ethylene, starting from the planar structure, the calculations converge to the $\ket{y \spinup y}$ Z solution with unphysical energy curve beyond the Coulson-Fischer point and eventually to the spin-restricted $\ket{ x \spinup x}$ N solution after the crossing of the $\ket{y \spinup y}$ and $\ket{ x \spinup x}$ curves, instead of finding the broken-symmetry $\ket{ y^{\prime} \spinup y^{\prime}}$ Z solution that gives the qualitatively correct energy for the doubly excited state.
+Therefore, when standard molecular dynamics algorithms are used, a solution obtained at a given point in configuration space can depend on the trajectory, i.e. it can be path-dependent.
 A different strategy is needed to ensure convergence to a broken-symmetry excited state solution corresponding to the physically meaningful energy surface.
 It is not possible to simply choose the lower energy solution if two solutions are detected, as is commonly done for the ground state\cite{Vaucher2017}, since there is no minimum energy principle for an excited state.
 While the broken-symmetry Z solution can be obtained by performing an excitation from the orbitals of the broken-symmetry ground state N solution, $\ket{ x^{\prime} \spinup y^{\prime}}$, at the same geometry, as has been done here, this strategy is impractical for excited state dynamics simulations.
 We note that the single determinant Z solution for ethylene that gives the correct torsional energy curve, including the broken-symmetry $\ket{ y^{\prime} \spinup y^{\prime}}$ solution around $\theta = 90^{\circ}$, is always a second-order saddle point.
 The solution $\ket{y \spinup y}$ corresponding to an unphysical energy curve, on the other hand, is a first-order saddle point beyond the Coulson-Fisher point.
 Therefore, the correct excited state can be obtained by converging to the saddle point of the appropriate order.
 A minimum mode following method targeting excited states with a specific saddle point order for classical molecular dynamics simulations will be presented in a forthcoming publication.

 Clearly, broken-symmetry determinants are not eigenfunctions of quantum mechanical operators such as $\hat{S}^{2}$ or point group symmetry operators, unlike the exact wave function.
 In the case of $\hat{S}^{2}$, it has been argued\cite{Grafenstein2000,Pople1995} that a single determinant can be allowed to be spin-contaminated in KS-DFT because the KS wave function describes a system of noninteracting electrons, which differs from the true multielectron system.
 The quality of a broken-symmetry description needs to be assessed with respect to other properties, such as the on-top pair density\cite{Grafenstein2000,Perdew1995}.
 It remains to be seen how symmetry breaking affects nonadiabatic couplings between electronic states.
 However, this question might not be of concern for practical applications, insofar as novel mixed quantum-classical algorithms, such as the one presented in ref \cite{Shu2022}, can be used to simulate nonadiabatic dynamics using only the energy and its gradient.